codeaudit/SayKitSDK/roadmap.md

 #### Cloud-based intent recognition services

 Lately, a collection of cloud-based products have been appearing that provide intent recognition as a service (e.g. [Microsoft's LUIS](https://www.luis.ai), [Wit.ai](https://wit.ai)).
-While SayKit has been designed specifically to keep as much logic as possible on-device, these services offer a robust natural language understanding that is difficult to replicate.
-We will soon open up our `SAYCommandRecognizer` class to support using these types of services as a backend.
+These services offer robust natural language understanding that can be useful for recognitizing commands.
+We will soon open up our `SAYCommandRecognizer` class to support involving these types of services in their recognition logic.

 #### Deeper UIKit integration